 Spun Sugar Motto: If at first you don’t succeed, try, try again!

 - Combine the sugar and water in a small, heavy saucepan.
 Stir over low heat until the sugar dissolves.
-Increase heat to medium and cook (without disturbing) until the caramel reaches a very light amber color (watch carefully, as this will happen very quickly).
+Increase heat to medium and cook, without disturbing, until the caramel reaches a very light amber color.
+Watch the pot extremely carefully, as this will happen very quickly.
 Use a pastry brush to brush the sides of the pan with water to prevent crystallization.
-Remove caramel from heat immediately.
+Remove the caramel from heat immediately.